 When we visited New Mexico in February I was surprised by how much Mr. Misadventures loved Bosque del Apache.
 I thought it was a pretty cool spot, but after spending a week visiting this refuge on numerous occasions, I can tell you it’s pretty special.

 …and the sunsets…

 Then there are the birds, which are bountiful.
-The various species seem to live in harmony and each contributes its own instrument on the cacophony that is the daily occurring symphony here in this park.
+The various species seem to live in harmony and each contributes its own instrument to the cacophony that is the daily occurring symphony here in this park.

-During our visit this year there were thousands of Sandhill cranes in every part of the refuge, I couldn’t get enough of their striking red heads.
+During our visit this year there were thousands of Sandhill cranes in every part of the refuge, I couldn’t get enough of their striking redheads.
 We had seen a couple one day while visiting Grand Teton in May, but the numbers at Bosque del Apache were incredible!